How to dispose of an end-of-life vehicle

 Where can I bring my end-of-life vehicle?

-You must deposit an end-of-life vehicle at an authorised treatment facility.
+You must leave an end-of-life vehicle at an authorised treatment facility.

-Each vehicle manufacturer or importer must have a national collection system in place with at least one treatment facility in every city and council area.
+Each vehicle manufacturer or importer must have a national collection system in place.
+It must be with at least one treatment facility in every city and council area.

 These facilities provide a free take-back service for vehicles of that producer’s brand.
 Independent treatment facilities are also available.

-If you deposit an end-of-life vehicle at an unauthorised facility, you will not receive a certificate of destruction and may remain recorded as registered owner of the vehicle on the National Vehicle File.
+If you leave an end-of-life vehicle at an unauthorised facility, you will not get a certificate of destruction.
+You may remain recorded as registered owner of the vehicle on the National Vehicle File.

-Authorised treatment facilities are not responsible for transporting your vehicle, and you will have to arrange to bring the ELV to the facility yourself.
+Authorised treatment facilities are not responsible for transporting your vehicle.
+You will have to arrange to bring the ELV to the facility yourself.

-When you have deposited your vehicle at an authorised treatment facility, the owner or operator of the facility will:
+When you have left your vehicle at an authorised treatment facility, the owner or operator of the facility will:

-- Forward the details of the certificate of destruction to the National Vehicle and Driver File, kept by the Department of Transport
+• Forward the details of the certificate of destruction to the National Vehicle and Driver File.
+These records are kept by the Department of Transport

 What services must an authorised treatment facility provide?